 5. Forms that Speak to Vistors

 One of the most crucial aspects of a marketing website is the online lead generation form.
-We want to learn a lot about the people who visit our website, but we can’t ask too manyspeak to visitors questions at once.
+We want to learn a lot about the people who visit our website, but we can’t ask too many questions at once.
 On landing pages, we use progressive/dynamic contact forms that display fields based on the lead’s path.

 We don’t want to clutter a form with too many fields, but we can always change the form fields based on the information we already have about our leads.
 At the first conversion, we might ask for the name, company, and email address, and then at the second conversion, we might ask for the phone number, title, company size, and company revenue fields.
 These are only some simple examples.